Vault File Renamer

 • Safe defaults:

-Starts disabled; .obsidian is blacklisted by default.
+Starts disabled; the current vault configuration folder is blacklisted by default.

-📥 Installation
+Installation

 1. Clone or download this repository.